 Think of it as planting a seed.
 You're not rushing the plot; you're letting the world breathe.

-Tip: In Western storytelling, we're used to front-loading with conflict.
+Tip: In A Western storytelling we're used to front-loading with conflict and crisis.
 Try resisting that impulse here.
 Let curiosity carry the story, not suspense.

 Now you water the seed.